envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What do Dependabot alerts indicate in GitHub?

-a) The presence of a vulnerable dependency or malware in your repository
+a) Conflicts between different dependencies

-b) Outdated dependencies that need to be updated
+b) The presence of a vulnerable dependency or malware in your repository

 c) Errors in dependency configuration files

-d) Conflicts between different dependencies
+d) Outdated dependencies that need to be updated

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** B</span>

 The presence of a vulnerable dependency or malware in your repository